Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 Imaging Scans

-If you present with respiratory symptoms, such as coughing or wheezing, your doctor will typically order an X-ray first to identify potential areas of disease in the chest.
-Doctors also use CT, MRI and PET scans to see a tumor’s size, position and shape in the lung and other areas.
+If you have coughing or wheezing, your doctor will likely first order an X-ray to check for chest disease.
+For tumors, doctors also use CT, MRI, and PET scans to assess size, position and shape in the lungs and elsewhere.

 Biopsies